mhBahrami/giphy-code-challenge/README.md

 This prototype app uses some Architecture Components like ViewModel, LiveData, and other lifecycle-aware classes.
 Also, it uses the [Data Binding Library](http://developer.android.com/tools/data-binding/guide.html#data_objects) to display data and bind UI elements to actions.

-The sample demonstrates an implementation using the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) (MVVM) architecture.
+The project demonstrates an implementation using the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model–view–viewmodel) (MVVM) architecture.

 ### Generated APK